Pleural effusion | Medical Council of Canada

 Key Objectives

-Given a patient with pleural disease, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
-In particular, the candidate should be able to differentiate between causes of pleural effusion on the basis of pleural fluid analysis.
+Given a patient with pleural effusion, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.
+In particular, the candidate will differentiate between causes of pleural effusion based on pleural fluid analysis.

 Enabling Objectives

-Given a patient with pleural disease, the candidate will
+Given a patient with pleural effusion, the candidate will

-2. has evidence of an infectious or neoplastic disease,
+2. evidence suggestive of an infectious, inflammatory, or neoplastic disease, and

-2. list and interpret critical clinical investigations, including
+2. list critical clinical investigations and interpret results of the investigations, including

 3. construct an effective initial management plan, including

-1. initiating medical management for underlying conditions (e.g., congestive heart failure, pneumonia);
+1. initiating medical management for underlying conditions (e.g., heart failure, pneumonia),

-2. considering other treatment options (e.g., therapeutic thoracentesis, chest tube insertion) if the patient is refractory to conventional treatments;
+2. considering other treatment options (e.g., therapeutic thoracentesis, chest tube insertion) if the patient is refractory to conventional treatments, and

-3. determining whether the patient requires specialized care (e.g., thoracic surgery for empyema).
+3. determining whether the patient requires specialized care (e.g., thoracic surgical procedure for empyema).